-Dominika Knapik – dancer, actor and choreographer.
+Dominika Knapik is a dancer, actress and choreographer.
 She graduated from the State School of Drama (PWST) in Cracow.
-She has a certificate of professional dancer from Polish Stage Artists Association (ZASP).

 As a choreographer, she has worked with Polish directors for over a decade while also collaborating extensively with artists in Germany for the past few years.
 She has won many individual accolades for her choreographies.
 In 2015, she was nominated for the Polityka Passports in the “Theater” category.
 In 2008-2015, she co-founded the artistic collective Harakiri Farmers, with which she has developed many original interdisciplinary pieces The collective’s performances have been featured at such reviews and festivals as the Polish Dance Platform, Polish Express III at HAU in Berlin, Malta Festival in Poznań and Bonn International Dance Solo Festival.
 In 2012 she initiated the review New Dance in Old Cracow.
 As a curator, she has also collaborated with Krakow Theatrical Reminiscences.

 Since 2016, she has also worked as a director.
 In 2016, she directed Bang Bang (Jaracz Theater in Łódź), in 2019 Baba-Dziwo (Dramatyczny Theater in Wałbrzych), in 2020 the choreographic monogram Agon (Łaźnia Nowa Theater in Cracow), and in 2021 Tiki and Other Games (Pantomime Theater in Wrocław).
 Her most recent performance is Valeska Valeska Valeska Valeska, which premiered in November 2022 at the Grotowski Institute in Wrocław as part of the Choreographic Commissions program of the National Institute of Music and Dance.